LsHallo/ets2-dedicated-convoy-server/README.md

 # Troubleshooting

+## Login Error 15
+Login error 15 indicates that the token is for the wrong game.
+Please check that you have not used your ETS token for ATS or similar.

+See [ETS_SERVER_README.md](ETS_SERVER_README.md#7-server-logon-token) to genrate a new token.

 ## Login Error 106
 Login error 106 indicates that your logon token is invalid.
 The token will lose validity after some time and you will need to generate a new one.

-See [ETS_SERVER_README.md](ETS_SERVER_README.md#7-server-logon-token) to genrate a new token.

-## Login Error 15
-Login error 15 indicated that it is for the wrong game.
-Please check that you have not used your ETS token for ATS or similar.
 To check if the token is still valid log into steam in a browser and go to [https://steamcommunity.com/dev/managegameservers](https://steamcommunity.com/dev/managegameservers).
 If the token has strike through it is no longer valid.

 See [ETS_SERVER_README.md](ETS_SERVER_README.md#7-server-logon-token) to genrate a new token.